umangm/realsyn/README.md

 **Controller Synthesis Made Real: Reach-avoid Specifications and Linear Dynamics**.
 The tool is implemented in Python.

-## Download

-### VM image
+## VM image
-RealSyn VM can be downloaded from : https://tinyurl.com/realsyn-cav18-artifact
+RealSyn VM can be downloaded from : [https://uofi.app.box.com/v/realsynInstructions](https://uofi.app.box.com/v/realsynInstructions) .

-### Source files
-The source files can be downloaded from here: http://umathur3.web.engr.illinois.edu/RealSyn.zip .
-After downloading the zip file, extract it.

 ## Installation (Skip if you are using the VM)